ironhack-labs/lab-typescript-dojo/README.md

 - Clone this repo
 - Open the project folder in VSCode

 To help you get started quickly, we've already configured TypeScript for the project.
-You'll find a `tsconfig.json` file with some settings.
+You'll find a `tsconfig.json` file with some settings (you don't need to modify this file).
 One of these settings is `"outDir": "./dist"`, which tells TypeScript to place the compiled JavaScript files in the `dist` directory.

 To start the TypeScript compiler, open a terminal and run this command: